If you would like to have users sign-in through the systems you already employ, you can do that by setting-up SSO through SAML.

 - emailaddress – user email address

-- We can accept additional attributes upon request (group name, status).
-These can be synced based on the customer directory
+We can accept additional attributes upon request (group names).
+These can be synced based on the customer directory.